akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 ### Running separate instances of the replicator

-For some use cases (FIXME which?) it makes sense to start separate replicators, this needs to be done on all nodes, or the group of nodes tagged with a specific role.
+For some use cases, for example when limiting the replicator to certain roles, or using different subsets on different roles, it makes sense to start separate replicators, this needs to be done on all nodes, or the group of nodes tagged with a specific role.
 To do this with the Typed Distributed Data you will first have to start an untyped `Replicator` and pass it to the `Replicator.behavior` method that takes an untyped actor ref.
 All such `Replicator`s must run on the same path in the untyped actor hierarchy.